Budapestby VisitCity Guides

 Gellért Bath offers stunning Art Nouveau architecture and a serene ambiance.

-Public displays of affection should remain modest.
-While holding hands or brief embraces are perfectly acceptable, remember these are family-friendly public spaces where discretion is appreciated.
+Public displays of affection should stay modest.
+Holding hands or quick hugs are totally fine, but remember these are family-friendly public places where being discreet is appreciated.

-Photography requires careful consideration of others' privacy.
-While capturing the stunning architecture or personal selfies is generally permitted in main pool areas, avoid photographing other bathers without explicit consent.
-Photography is strictly forbidden in changing rooms and often restricted in sauna areas.
-Always check posted rules and err on the side of discretion.
+Taking photos needs careful thought about other people's privacy.
+Taking pictures of the amazing architecture or selfies is usually okay in main pool areas, but don't photograph other people without asking them first.
+Photography is completely forbidden in changing rooms and often not allowed in saunas.
+Always check the posted rules and be careful.

 Visitors walking along the edge of Széchenyi thermal bath pool with historic yellow building in background